No. 5 Tigers continue season, rivalry dominance in run-rule victory over Gamecocks

 CLEMSON - No. 5 Clemson softball equaled a program-best winning streak, extended its lengthy home victory run and stayed unbeaten all-time against the rival South Carolina Gamecocks in emphatic fashion with a 10-0 run-rule win over five innings on Tuesday evening.

-The Tigers (33-1) pushed the overall winning streak to 19 games and McWhorter Stadium success to 28 consecutive victories.
-John Rittman’s squad also pushed to 4-0 all-time against South Carolina (24-8) to take game one of a two-game season series (game two is in Columbia on April 11).
+The Tigers (33-1) pushed the overall winning streak to 19 games and the McWhorter Stadium success to 28 consecutive victories.
+John Rittman’s squad also moved to 4-0 all-time against South Carolina (24-8) to take game one of a two-game season series (game two is in Columbia on April 11).

+"I think the biggest thing is staying within ourselves and knowing that each game is different.
+This team has a lot of leadership and a lot of experience now going into these big rivalry games," Rittman said.
+"South Carolina's a good team.
+I know the score didn't indicate it but they're a really good team this year...I think it speaks a lot about our team.
+We have definitely got up for this game in the last couple of years and played very well."

 Tigers leadoff hitter McKenzie Clark reached by single and Clemson two-way standout Valerie Cagle’s RBI single got the Tigers on the board.
 Clemson shortstop Alia Logoleo got in on the action with an RBI single to bring Cagle across the plate.